What is Chicory Root in Dog Food and why does it matter?

 Is chicory root in Marleybones meals?

 Yes.
-Chicory root is included in every Marleybones Pantry Fresh® recipe as one of seven functional superfoods.
+Chicory root is included in every Marleybones Pantry Fresh® recipe as one of seven functional plant-based ingredients.
 It is present alongside quinoa, chia seeds, hemp seeds, linseeds, and yucca, all of which are included for specific nutritional or digestive reasons rather than as marketing additions.